molgenis/vip-inheritance-matcher/README.md

 If a pedigree contains one or more members with an unknown affected status, then:
 - Inheritance match becomes potential if it would be a match based on members with a known affected status
-- The match stays false if it is false based on members with a known affected status For all patters applies that a homozygote reference call for an affected family member means the pattern does not match.
+- The match stays false if it is false based on members with a known affected status For all patterns applies that a homozygote reference call for an affected family member means the pattern does not match.
+The list of supported contigs to determine if a variant is on X,Y,MT or an autosome can be found [here](https://github.com/molgenis/vip-inheritance-matcher/blob/main/src/main/java/org/molgenis/vcf/inheritance/matcher/ContigUtils.java)

 #### Autosomal Dominant
 1) The variant is not on chromosome X,Y or MT.